epic-dev/personal-web-page/src/pages/articles/2025-10-07-started-building-flutter-app.md

 ---
 layout: '../../layouts/article.astro'
-title: '[Day 2] Adding dummy UI'
+title: '[Day 3] Adding dummy UI'
-pubDate: 2025-09-23
+pubDate: 2025-10-07
-description: 'This is the second post of my new Astro blog.'
+description: 'This is the third post of my new Astro blog.'
 author: 'Pavel Yuruts'
 tags: ["astro", "blogging", "learning in public"]